Inside Dwayne Johnson and Wife Lauren Hashian's Incredibly Sweet Love Story - E! Online

 He was impressed by her talents as a "lyrically gifted" storyteller, he continued, and her ability to multitask, but what stunned him the most: "Lauren does it all with a big genuine smile and is truly the kindest and sweetest soul you'll ever meet...Of all the human beings on this earth she could have as her partner—she chose me.
 One big, brown, bald, tattooed, very lucky SOB."

-Which is precisely how he felt last August as the vows they had taken pains to keep quiet were pulled off without a hitch, thanks to dedicated, careful work from the staff at their Hawaiian venue.
+Which is precisely how he felt in August 2019 as the vows they had taken pains to keep quiet were pulled off without a hitch, thanks to dedicated, careful work from the staff at their Hawaiian venue.
 "To carry out my #1 goal of complete privacy, no wedding planners or outside resources were hired," the groom shared on Instagram.
 "Everything you see was created by hand, by staff and family only.
 The end results were spectacular."

+Including the song Hashian co-wrote and performed for her groom.
+"A reflection of experiencing our family, our love and our life together," she explained of "Step Into a Love Like This", released ark their first anniversary, "I wanted him to feel how much that day and our entire life together has meant to me.
+It was emotional for me to reflect on the amazing years we've spent together with so much gratitude and to also think about our new future we get to build.
+Sharing it with Dwayne and his heartfelt reaction was one of the many moments of our unforgettable day and celebration that I'll hold onto forever."

-And he remained blown away that no one had caught wind of their intentions before they could share it on their own terms.
+Johnson remains blown away that no one had caught wind of their intentions before they could share it on their own terms.

 "We had a full security detail in case there were helicopters," he told WSJ Magazine of their prep.
 "But there was no press, no paparazzi.
 No one knew.
 I was shocked but so grateful.
 My life is so loud and noisy; the fact that it was quiet was a big win."

-Though he would have felt like a victor either way, marrying a person so entirely perfect for him that she didn't even balk when he cut their honeymoon short, to fly back to L.A. to fill in for injured friend and Jumanji: The Next Level costar Kevin Hart as a guest on the premiere episode of The Kelly Clarkson Show.
+Though he would have felt like a victor either way, marrying a person so entirely perfect for him that she didn't even balk when he cut their honeymoon short, to fly back to L.A. and fill in for injured friend and Jumanji: The Next Level costar Kevin Hart as a guest on the premiere episode of The Kelly Clarkson Show.
 "Lauren approved cos she LOVES Kelly," Johnson explained in a tweet and, perhaps, getting an in with the inaugural American Idol victor, his new "best friend," as he put it, was a fine enough consolation for Hashian.

-It doesn't hurt, of course, that Johnson continues to be vocal about just how good he has it.
+It doesn't hurt, of course, that Johnson, whose Instagram vids with his daughters are must-sees, continues to be vocal about just how good he has it.
 Asked at the end of an extensive 2015 Esquire profile if there was anything he'd like to add, he made certain to name check the women who made everything else worthwhile.

 "We do these stories and we talk so much about the business end, the success end," he shared, at the time promoting his HBO dramedy Ballers, which ended its five-season run in 2019, "but then Lauren isn't mentioned and my daughter isn't mentioned.
 I always like making sure we find the balance and my home life is in there and Lauren Hashian is in there and my daughter is in there."